ministryofjustice/security-guidance/buildUtils/BuildEnvironment.md

 ## Enable EPUB format output from a build

-1. Download and install the [XMLmind DITA Converter](https://www.xmlmind.com/ditac/) tool.
-For example, install into `~/installLocal`.
+1. Download and install the [Dita4Publisher](http://www.dita4publishers.org/) plugin.
+Install the plugin by:
-2. Add the `ditac` path into the OS environment, for example:</br>`export PATH=$PATH:$HOME/installLocal/ditac-3_8_0/bin`
+    1. Unzipping the downloaded zip file into the DITA installation `plugins` directory.
-3. To check the environment is correct, use a terminal to run the command:</br>`which ditac`</br>If the command is not found, your environment is not set correctly.
+    2. From the DITA installation root directory, run the `ant -f integrator.xml` command.
-4. An additional Ant build target is already provided.
+    3. Check that the integration has succeeded, by looking for an `epub` value in the results of running the command: `dita transtypes`.
-5. (Optional) To build an EPUB format document from the DITA source, run the command:<br/>`ant -lib $DITA_DIR/config -f builder.ant compile_epub`<br/>The resulting file is put into the `dita/out` directory.
+2. (Optional) To build an EPUB format document from the DITA source, run the command:<br/>`ant -lib $DITA_DIR/config -f builder.ant compile_epub`<br/>The resulting file is put into the `dita/out` directory.

 ## Running a local DITA build